 Edgar Allan Poe’s poem follows the model of acrostic poetry.
 The title of the poem, ‘A Valentine’, though revised, refers to the idea that it is dedicated to someone whom the poet loved.
-However, decoding the name of his beloved and reading the poem at the same time are undoubtedly a difficult task.
+However, decoding the name of his beloved and reading the poem at the same time is an, undoubtedly, difficult task.
 Whatsoever with a little help, one can easily find the name hidden inside the lines.
 Most importantly one has to follow the guidelines presented in this poem by the poet himself.
 Then the process would seem easier yet it is not that easy.
 Familiarity with acrostic poems will not help one to win this riddling game!

 At first, Poe makes his point clear to the readers.
 He penned this rhyme for his beloved, Frances Sargent Osgood whose name is hidden in between the lines of the text.
 Employing the acrostic form, the poet hides the name in a specific order.
 However, in the text, the speaker urges his beloved to find her name.
 Her name to him is like a treasure.
 Moreover, it’s a lucky charm that the poet wears at his heart.
 Thereafter the poet confuses readers by using a reference to the “Gordian knot”.
 Just before the confusion begins, Poe provides the way using which one can find the name.
 According to him, one has to “Search well the measure—/ The words—the syllables!”
 If they ignore the “trivialest point”, they may lose the way of finding the name.